BDC Hamburger Icon

 • Food service businesses or restaurants: Restaurants or food service businesses can pursue recognition from the Good Food Foundation, the National Restaurant Association, James Beard Awards and more.

-• Businesses that represent cultures or ethnicities: If you’re a minority-owned business or your business represents cultural or ethnic minorities, contact your local Small Business Administration (SBA) office to see if it has any minority-owned SBA business awards.
+• Businesses representing cultures or ethnicities: If you’re a minority-owned business or your business represents cultural or ethnic minorities, contact your local Small Business Administration (SBA) office to see if it has any minority-owned SBA business awards.
 You could also pursue an MVMT50 Award or the Stevie Award for minority-owned businesses.

 There are also awards for veteran-owned businesses, women-owned businesses and businesses specific to industries like marketing, accounting and law.

-3. Find awards that focus on your strengths.
+3. Find awards focused on your strengths.

 To give your business a better chance of winning, focus on awards that relate to your strengths.
 For example, if your company excels at customer service or has an excellent website, pursue awards that focus on those aspects.
 Examples of these awards are Stevie Awards for customer service and WebAwards for website design.